Golden Horde: Berke–Hulagu war (1262–1266)

 Möngke ordered the Jochid and Chagatayid families to join Hulagu's expedition to Iran.
 Berke's persuasion might have forced his brother Batu to postpone Hulagu's operation, little suspecting that it would result in eliminating the Jochid predominance there for several years.
-During the reign of Batu or his first two successors, the Golden Horde dispatched a large Jochid delegation to participate in Hulagu's expedition in the Middle East in 1256/57.
+During the reign of Batu or his first two successors, the Golden Horde dispatched a large Jochid delegation to participate in Hulagu's expedition in the Middle East in 1256–1257.

 One of the Jochid princes who joined Hulagu's army was accused of witchcraft and sorcery against Hulagu.
 After receiving permission from Berke, Hulagu executed him.
 After that two more Jochid princes died suspiciously.
 According to some Muslim sources, Hulagu refused to share his war booty with Berke in accordance with Genghis Khan's wish.
 Berke was a devoted Muslim who had had a close relationship with the Abbasid Caliph Al-Musta'sim, who had been killed by Hulagu in 1258.
 The Jochids believed that Hulagu's state eliminated their presence in the Transcaucasus.
 Those events increased the anger of Berke and the war between the Golden Horde and the Ilkhanate soon broke out in 1262.

 The increasing tension between Berke and Hulagu was a warning to the Golden Horde contingents in Hulagu's army to flee.
-One contingent reached the Kipchak Steppe, another traversed Khorasan, and a third body took refuge in Mamluk ruled Syria where they were well received by Sultan Baybars (1260–1277).
+One contingent reached the Kipchak steppe, another traversed Khorasan, and a third body took refuge in Mamluk ruled Syria where they were well received by Sultan Baybars (1260–1277).
 Hulagu harshly punished the rest of the Golden Horde army in Iran.
 Berke sought a joint attack with Baybars and forged an alliance with the Mamluks against Hulagu.
 The Golden Horde dispatched the young prince Nogai to invade the Ilkhanate but Hulagu forced him back in 1262.
 The Ilkhanid army then crossed the Terek River, capturing an empty Jochid encampment, only to be routed in a surprise attack by Nogai's forces.
 Many of them were drowned as the ice broke on the frozen Terek River.
 The outbreak of conflict was made more annoying to Berke by the rebellion of Suzdal at the same time, killing Mongol darughachis and tax-collectors.
 Berke planned a severe punitive expedition.
-But after Alexander Nevsky begged Berke not to punish the Rus' and the Vladimir-Suzdal cities agreed to pay a large indemnity, Berke relented.
+But after Alexander Nevsky begged Berke not to punish his people, and the cities of Vladimir-Suzdal agreed to pay a large indemnity, Berke relented.
 Alexander died on his trip back in Gorodets on the Volga.
 He was well loved by the people and called the "sun of Suzdal".